Skills for a growing economy

 Our new approach to skills development links skills training directly to the demand in the economy.
 The pay-for-performance initiative for digital skills is a R200 million pilot project that will deliver demand-led digital, global business services and technology skills training, and enable 4 500 young people to access workplace experience in line with Presidential Youth Employment Intervention (PYEI), which seeks to develop an agile workforce.

-As part of the intervention, young people will be recruited into a revitalised National Youth Service, which offers them opportunities to undertake work that builds the community and that provides them with skills, self-confidence and work experience.
-These young people will receive training in digital skills and youth-owned enterprises will receive support to expand and hire.
-The service is set to recruit 50 000 young people out of a target of 50 000 for this year have been recruited.
+As part of the intervention, young people are being recruited into the revitalised National Youth Service, which offers them opportunities to undertake work that builds the community and that provides them with skills, self-confidence and work experience.
+These young people will receive training in digital skills, and youth-owned enterprises will receive support to expand and hire.
+To date, 42 000 young people out of a target of 50 000 for this year have been recruited.

-The Youth Employment Service programme is a business-led collaboration that was established together with private sector partners.
+The Youth Employment Service (YES) programme is a business-led collaboration that was established together with private sector partners.
 It was introduced to stimulate job creation and create one million quality work experiences for unemployed black youth.
 These young people will receive skills development through learning programmes while participating in the YES programme.
 The aim is to develop the participants’ skills and offer them the necessary experience to pursue permanent employment opportunities.
 The YES programme has to date created over 86 500 work experiences for young people.

 Digital Work Accelerator

 Government and the private sector have worked closely together to grow the global business services sector from a small group of companies to one of the world’s leading players.
 We are on track to implement the Global Business Services Master plan and the Digital Work Accelerator to drive job creation in the digital and tech sector.
 It is aimed at upskilling young people.